snowmeltarcade/projectbirdracing/documentation/technical_architecture/graphics.md

 All entities that require rendering need to be submitted to a render system.
 Submitting entities is a thread safe operation.
 Entities must be submitted each frame.
 Frustum/view culling is performed on all entities by the respective render system.

 Specific material types are supported by each system.
 If an entity is missing required material data, or the attached material is missing, A default value specified by the render system will be used.

+### Rendering Order

+There are two phases of rendering.
+In phase one, all render systems first render all cameras that have no dependencies on other render targets.
+Phase two then renders all cameras that have dependencies on a render target.

 ### 2D Render System